South College W313

 Ph.D., New York University, 2005

 Karen Kurczynski studied art history as an undergraduate at the University of Michigan, Ann Arbor, and continued for an MA and PhD at the Institute of Fine Arts, New York University.
 She completed her PhD in 2005 on the Danish artist and Situationist Asger Jorn.
-That project is the basis for her scholarly introduction to Jorn's work in English called The Art and Politics of Asger Jorn: The Avant-Garde Won't Give Up, (Asghate, 2014).
+She has published a scholarly introduction to Jorn's work in English called The Art and Politics of Asger Jorn: The Avant-Garde Won't Give Up, (Ashgate/Routledge, 2014), and a new evaluation of the Cobra movement, The Cobra Movement in Postwar Europe: Reanimating Art (Routledge, 2020).
 She teaches courses on Modern Art, Contemporary Art, Postwar European Art, Identity Politics, Methodology, and the Global 1950s.
 Her research interests include the relationship of art to politics and activism, feminist and critical theory, problems of expression and the social, and the legacy of early-20th-century cultural encounters in contemporary discourses of identity and globalization.
 Her scholarly book on the Cobra movement entitled The Cobra Movement in Postwar Europe: Reanimating Art will appear in 2020 in Routledge's Research in Art History series.
 She is also researching a third book project, Drawing in Color.
 The latter project discusses the rise of drawing as a major medium or “anti-medium” in the contemporary period, ranging from expressive and reproductive practices to the relationship of hand drawing to technology.
 It examines practices of whiteness and blackness in recent drawing, as well as the intersectionality of race with other categories of identity such as gender and sexuality, investigating why drawing is uniquely able to comment on those today.
 Students explored these topics and curated their own exhibition on drawing at the University Museum of Contemporary Art in her Spring 2017 and Spring 2018 seminar, "Drawing Connections: Drawing in Contemporary Art."
 They published the results of their curating and research online on the UMASS blog page "Drawing Connections" (2017) and "Drawing Connections" (2018).